Authorization: Flood Control Act approved June 22, 1936; Project Document HD 308, 74th Congress, 1st Session.

 Location: At river mile 5.5 on Wolf Creek, a tributary of the North Canadian River, about one mile south of Fort Supply, Oklahoma, and about 12 miles northwest of Woodward in Woodward County, Oklahoma.

 Purpose: Flood control and conservation storage.
-Water supply is included in the conservation purpose.
+(Water supply is included in the conservation storage purpose.)

 History of Construction: Construction began in October 1938 and was completed in May 1942.
 Embankment closure started in January 1941 and was completed in August 1941.
 Impoundment of the conservation pool was started and completed in May 1942.
 The project was completed for full flood control operation in May 1942.

 Type of Structure: The structure is a rolled earth-filled dam 11,865 feet long which rises to a maximum height of 85 feet above the streambed.